prolina-foundation/lisk-wiki/Home.md

 entire pages using pull requests.
 3. Content in this Wiki is released under a free license that allows everyone to share and reuse content.

+## License

+This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+If you contribute content to this wiki, you are accepting to publish your work under the same license.